Bunnzulu/Reddit-AnimeBot/README.md

-# Reddit AnimeBot
+# Reddit LetterBot
- A reddit bot that can reverse search anime images
+ A reddit bot that can count letters in Post